microprofile-extensions/config-ext/configsource-yaml/README.md

 ## Configure options

-By default the config source will look for a file called '''application.yaml'''.
+By default the config source will look for a file called `application.yaml`.
 You can set the location(s) of the files:

-    configsource.yaml.url=<here the url>
+    configsource.yaml.url=<here the url(s)>

 example: